 And Karyn from Through a Guide’s Eyes discusses the “independence [she has] gained by the massive achievement of training [her] dogs with all the naysayers out there” in her post “The Border Collie Boys” highlighting the specifics of training her service dogs and the lessons imparted from it.

 Sometimes it’s the journey itself that is the achievement as Carin, of Vomit Comet, states: “Some people don’t understand what all goes into working with a guide dog.
 They don’t get the concept that the team’s learning doesn’t stop when they leave training.
 But truly, the life of a team is a great big string of achievements.”
-Her post “Figuring Each Other Out is an Achievement” further details the nuisances of a guide dog partnership that require time and effort to explore and fully understand.
+Her post “Figuring Each Other Out is an Achievement” further details the nuances of a guide dog partnership that require time and effort to explore and fully understand.

-Relatedly, in “A Puppy Raiser’s Achievement” at Plays with Puppies, Patti details the steps in preparing a puppy for his potential career as a guide dog.
+In “A Puppy Raiser’s Achievement” at Plays with Puppies, Patti details the steps in preparing a puppy for his potential career as a guide dog.
 Or, more accurately, how she goes about her goal “to raise a puppy that is ready to take on the next step” by achieving the established standards outlined by Leader Dogs for the Blind.